top of page

 Image by Sébastien Goldberg

-What is an Export Health Certificates (EHC)?
+What is an Export Health Certificate (EHC)?

 Why Export Health Certificates are country-specific